Azathotep/Aftermath/README.md

  - A storyline and clues concerning the cause of the outbreak and a possible cure, which the player is under no obligation to follow.

 Ideas for gameplay options:
  - UK rules.
-Guns and ammunition are far rarer.
+Guns and ammunition are rare.
 More reliance on melee weapons and running away.
  - US rules.
 Abundant guns and ammunition.
  - On The Same Team.
 Survivors do not attack each other.
  - Realistic Damage.
 Hostile survivors can kill you in one shot with weapons.
  - Not Immune.
 One zombie bite is fatal.
  - Afraid of the Dark.
 Game is always in daytime.

-The current version is an small 10x10 empty map with a few randomly shuffling peaceful zombies.
+The current version is a small handdrawn map with a few roads, buildings and zombies.

 Requires monogame to build.
 The main dev trunk, not the latest release binaries.
 I am currently building off the fork I took (https://github.com/Azathotep/MonoGame)